groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/java/com.groupdocs.editor.formats/EmailFormats/_index.md

 ```

-MHTML, an initialism of "MIME encapsulation of aggregate HTML documents"
+MHTML, an initialism of "MIME encapsulation of aggregate HTML documents".

 ### Ics {#Ics}
 ```